Bioconductor/bioconductor_docker/README.md

 Our aim is to provide up-to-date containers for the current release and devel versions of Bioconductor, and some older versions.
-Bioconductor’s Docker images are stored in Docker Hub; the source Dockerfiles are on Github.
+Bioconductor’s Docker images are stored in Docker Hub; the source Dockerfile(s) are on Github.

-Our release images and devel images are based on the [Rocker Project](https://www.rocker-project.org/) - [rocker/rstudio](https://github.com/rocker-org/rocker/tree/master/rstudio) image and built when a Biocondcutor release occurs.
+Our release images and devel images are based on the [Rocker Project](https://www.rocker-project.org/) - [rocker/rstudio](https://github.com/rocker-org/rocker/tree/master/rstudio) image and built when a Bioconductor release occurs.

 <a name="goals"></a>